-It follows, therefore, that where it is known with certainty before trial that the witness will be called to testify, the admissibility determination, within the meaning of Nixon, can be made before trial, and the statements properly may be considered evidentiary. . . .
-In sum, witness statements useful for impeachment purposes are evidentiary within the meaning of Nixon. . . .
+evidentiary within the meaning of Nixon. . . .
 The decisions which have analyzed the issue carefully have recognized as much by disposing of the "admissibility/evidentiary" inquiry as a question of timing.

-What these cases essentially mean is that the defense has the right to subpoena impeachment material, and it may be that the judge can decide to keep it in camera until after the witness has testified.
-But if no subpoena is allowed pre trial to get the materials there, then something will have to be done to allow the materials to be sought and obtained prior to cross examination.
+What these cases essentially mean is that the defense has the right to subpoen impeachment material, and it may be that the judge can decide to keep it in camera until after the witness has testified.
+But if no subpoen a is allowed pre trial to get the materials there, then something will have to be done to allow the materials to be sought and obtained prior to cross examination.